Inhomogeneous superconducting states in two weakly linked superconducting ultra thin films

-As seen in Fig.~\ref{phasediag}, larger Josephson coupling energy $|g|$ and smaller applied parallel field $H$ favor the FF state; while Bloch SC states will gain more free energy at smaller $|g|$ and larger $H$.
-As $|g|$ decreasing and/or $H$ increasing, the energy cost in the kinetic term in Eq.~\eqref{freeEne} will be canceled by the phase factor $\e^{i\eta_{l}k_0{}x/2}$ in Eq.~\eqref{ansatz}, resulting in $(\pt_x|\tpsi_l|)^2\to0$ and a more and more spatially uniform distribution of the superfluid density $|\psi_{l}(x)|^2$ [see Fig.~\ref{fig1}(b) and Fig.~\ref{fig1}(c)].
+As seen in Fig.~\ref{phasediag}, a larger Josephson coupling energy $|g|$ and smaller applied parallel field $H$ favor the FF state, while Bloch SC states will gain more free energy at smaller $|g|$ and larger $H$.
+As $|g|$ decreases and/or $H$ increases, the energy cost in the kinetic term in Eq.~\eqref{freeEne} will be canceled by the phase factor $\e^{i\eta_{l}k_0{}x/2}$ in Eq.~\eqref{ansatz}, resulting in $(\pt_x|\tpsi_l|)^2\to0$ and a more and more spatially uniform distribution of the superfluid density $|\psi_{l}(x)|^2$ [see Figs.~\ref{density18} and \ref{density40}].
 Along the line of $g=0$, the Bloch SC state restores to the decoupled SC state given in Eq.~\eqref{DCstate} by taking a constant $\tpsi_l=\sqrt{\rho_{\m{s}0}}$ in Eq.~\eqref{ansatz}.
-The green dashed line in Fig.~\ref{phasediag} indicates the $H^*_\m{c}$ given by Eq.~\eqref{Hcstar}, below which an FF state solution exists but has higher free energy than the Bloch SC state in the green dotted zone, until $H$ decreases further and enters the FF phase marked by the green zone.
+The green dashed line in Fig.~\ref{phasediag} indicates the $H^*_\m{c}$ given by Eq.~\eqref{Hcstar}, below which an FF state solution exists but has a higher free energy than the Bloch SC state in the green dotted zone, until $H$ decreases further and enters the FF phase marked by the green zone.

-It is noted that although the Bloch solution exists mathematically throughout the whole phase diagram, an actual parallel critical field $H_{\m{c}\parallel}$ will be determined physically by the parallel critical field for a monolayer thin film $H_{\m{c}\parallel}^\m{ML}=2\sqrt{3}H_{\m{c}2\perp}^\m{ML}\cdot(\xi/d)$~\cite{Tinkham} and/or the Pauli paramagnetic limit $H_{P}$~\cite{Chandrasekhar,Clogston}, where $d$ is the thickness of the thin film.
+It is noted that although the Bloch solution exists mathematically throughout the whole phase diagram, an actual parallel critical field $H_{\m{c}\parallel}$ will be determined physically by the parallel critical field for a monolayer thin film $H_{\m{c}\parallel}^\m{ML}=2\sqrt{3}H_{\m{c}2\perp}^\m{ML}(\xi/d)$~\cite{Tinkham} and/or the Pauli paramagnetic limit $H_{P}$~\cite{Chandrasekhar,Clogston}, where $d$ is the thickness of the thin film.
 The Bloch SC state will vanish when $H>H_{\m{c}\parallel}$.

-\emph{Phase transition.---} The phase transition between the Bloch SC phase and the FF phase, which can be viewed as the melting of the superfluid density wave, turns out to be of the universality class of commensurate-incommensurate (CI) transition, and is a second order transition.
+\emph{Phase transition.---} The phase transition between the Bloch SC phase and the FF phase, which can be viewed as the melting of the superfluid density wave, turns out to be of the universality class of the commensurate-incommensurate (CI) transition, and is a second-order transition~\cite{Bak82}~\footnote{In the mean-field level, the fact that the amplitude oscillations of the Bloch state increase as approaching the phase boundary indicates a first-order phase transition.
+However, this phase transition will become continuous when fluctuations are considered.
+Physically, around the critical point, the fluctuations are dominated by domain wall fluctuations, and the universality class has been determined and is known as the PT universality class (see Ref.~\cite{Bak82} for more details)}.
 The effective model for such a transition can be written in terms of the relative phase $\phi(\rm{r})$ between the two layers~\cite{appendix},